mpardalos/verilog-repl/README.md

 nix run github:mpardalos/verilog-repl
 ```

 Otherwise, download `verilog-repl.py` from here and run it.
-You will need `iverilog`
+You will need either `iverilog` or `verilator`
 available in your `$PATH`:

 ``` sh